shanteacontrols/OpenDeck/README.md

 F0 00 53 43 F7

 F0 is a SysEx start, 00, 50 and 43 are ID bytes, and F7 is SysEx end.
-After the controller receives the message, it enables full manipulation using SysEx protocol, and responds with the same message, with an extra ACK byte at the end, 0x41:
+After the controller receives the message, it enables full manipulation using SysEx protocol, and responds with ID bytes, firmware version and ACK byte at the end (0x41):

-F0 00 53 43 41 F7
+F0 00 53 43 00 00 00 41 F7

 Each SysEx message (except for hello world) uses the same format: